 The transmission of a packet to an MS in the Ready state is initiated by the network using a packet downlink assignment message.
-In case there is an uplink packet transfer in progress, the packet downlink assignment message is transmitted on PACCH.
-Else, in case there is PCCCH allocated in the cell, the Packet Downlink Assignment message is transmitted on PCCCH.
-Else, the Immediate Assignment message is transmitted on CCCH.
-Else, for a DTM MS in dedicated mode, the assignment message is transmitted on the main DCCH.
-The packet downlink assignment message includes the list of PDCH(s) that will be used for downlink transfer.
+In case there is an uplink packet transfer in progress, the packet downlink assignment message (Packet Downlink Assignment, Multiple TBF Downlink Assignment, Packet Timeslot Reconfigure or a Multiple TBF Timeslot Reconfigure) is transmitted on PACCH.
+Else, in case there is no uplink or downlink transfer in progress and if there is a PCCCH allocated in the cell, the Packet Downlink Assignment or Multiple TBF Uplink Assignment message is transmitted on PCCCH.
+If there is no PCCCH allocated in the cell the Immediate Assignment message is transmitted on CCCH.
+For a DTM MS in dedicated mode, the assignment message is transmitted on the main DCCH.
+The packet downlink assignment messages include the list of PDCH(s) that will be used for downlink transfer.
 The Timing Advance and Power Control information is also included, if available.
 Otherwise, the MS may be requested to respond with a Packet Control Acknowledgement (see also Subclause 6.5.7 on timing advance procedures).
 The MS multislot capability needs to be considered.